-Ropivacaine is extensively metabolized in the liver, predominantly by aromatic hydrox ylation mediated by cytochrome P4501A to 3-hydroxy ropiyacaine.
-After a single IV dose approximately 37% of the total dose is excreted in the urine as both free and conjugated 3-hydroxy ropivacaine.
-Low concentrations of 3-hydroxy ropivacaine have been found in the plasma.
-Urinary excretion of the 4-hvdroxy ropiyacaine, and both the 3-hvdroxy N-de-alkylated (3-OH-PPX) and 4-hydroxy N-de-alkylated (4-OH-PPX) metabolites account for less than 3% of the dose.
-An additional metabolite, 2-hydroxy-methylropivacaine, has been identified but not quantified in the urine.
-The N-de-alkylated metabolite of ropivacaine (PPX) and 3-OH-ropivacaine are the major metabolites excreted in the urine during epidural infusion.
-Total PPX concentration in the plasma was about half as that of total ropivacaine; however, mean unbound concentrations of PPX were about 7 to 9 times higher than that of unbound ropivacaine following continuous epidural infusion up to 72 hours.
-Unbound PPX, 3-hydroxy and 4-hydroxy ropiyacaine, have a pharmacologi cal activity in animal models less than that of ropivacaine.
-There is no evidence of in vivo racemization in urine of ropivacaine.
+with increasing age.
+In one study, the upper level of analgesia Ropivacaine is extensively metabolized in the liver, predomiincreased with age, the maximum decrease of mean arterial nantly by aromatic hydroxylation mediated by cytochrome pressure (MAP) declined with age during the first hour after epidural administration, and the intensity of motor blockade P4501A to 3-hydroxy ropivacaine.
+After a single IV dose approxi mately 37% of the total dose is excreted in the urine as both free increased with age.
+However, no pharmacokinetic differences and conjugated 3-hydroxy ropivacaine.
+Low concentrations of excretion of the 4-hydroxy ropivacaine, and both the 3-hydroxy

+3-hydroxy ropivacaine have been found in the plasma.
+Urinary

+N-de-alkylated (3-OH-PPX) and 4-hydroxy N-de-alkylated

+(4-OH-PPX) metabolites account for less than 3% of the dose.

+An additional metabolite, 2-hydroxy-methyl-ropiyacaine, has

+been identified but not quantified in the urine.
+The N-de-alkyl ated metabolite of ropivacaine (PPX) and 3-OH-ropivacaine are the major metabolites excreted in the urine during epidural infusion.
+Total PPX concentration in the plasma was about half tions of PPX were about 7 to 9 times higher than that of unbound ropivacaine following continuous epidural infusion up to 72 hours.
+Unbound PPX, 3-hydroxy and 4-hydroxy ropivacaine, have a pharmacological activity in animal models less than that of ropivacaine.
+There is no evidence of in vivo racemization in metabolites.
+In total, 86% of the ropivacaine dose is excreted in the urine after intravenous administration of which only 1% ropivacaine has a mean ± SD total plasma clearance of 387 ± and a renal clearance of 1 mL/min.
+The mean ± SD terminal half-life is 1.8 ± 0.7 h after intravascular administration and